fever324/NLP-Projects/Project4/report.md

 	Sheldon: You don’t need chopsticks, this is Thai food.
 	Leonard: Here we go.
 	Sheldon: Thailand has had the fork since the latter half of the nineteenth century.
 Interestingly they don’t actually put the fork in their mouth, they use it to put the food on a spoon which then goes into their mouth. <lp,3>

+In all the text corpus we need is a dialogue.
+The purpose is to find lingustic relationship between sentences to design a system to rate the humor level of specific language.

+The project will require a huge amount of dataset, We could get these text corpus from Internet.

 ### 4. Methods and System Development
 #### 4.1 Preprocessing